Yes, when it’s tantalizing and tasty Ranchero Beans!

 Lately there’s been a lot of talk about what’s being served in school cafeterias around the country.
 Take it from me, the best way to find out what’s being plated in K-12 is to actually go to the schools and have lunch yourself.
-I work with schools around the U.S., and let me tell you there is some wonderful food around the country with creative ways of serving happening every day!
+I work with schools around the U.S. and let me tell you there is some wonderful food around the country with creative ways of serving happening every day!

 I suppose you could give an example based on new regulations that are taking place.
 But really those healthier options, even before the new regulations, have been putting school foodservice at the forefront of tasty recipes from one of the most demanding groups of customers there is – your kids.

 So here’s my challenge to you.
-Would you try a dynamic and delicious made from scratch school food recipe at your next outdoor cookout?
+Would you try a dynamic and delicious made-from-scratch school food recipe at your next outdoor cookout?

-Believe me when the side dish is Tantalizing and Tasty Ranchero Beans from a district like Brantley County Schools in Georgia, you can’t go wrong.
+Believe me when the side dish is tantalizing and tasty Ranchero Beans from a district like Brantley County Schools in Georgia, you can’t go wrong.

-Here’s what I did and I’ll show you how.
-I took the original bulk recipe from School Nutrition Director Laura Lynn’s Brantley County School District and honed it down for a home gathering with family.
-I’m sharing the original with you along with my version.
+I took the original bulk recipe from School Nutrition Director Laura Lynn’s Brantley County School District and honed it down for an at home gathering with family.
+I’m sharing the original with you along, with my version.